wanaku-ai/wanaku-demos/02-running-camel-jbang/README.md

 # Connect Wanaku with Custom Camel JBang Tools

+> [IMPORTANT]
+> This demo was intended for Wanaku versions from 0.0.1 to 0.0.7.
+As of 0.0.8, use the [Camel Integration Capability](https://github.com/wanaku-ai/camel-integration-capability/)
+> to run Camel workloads on Wanaku.

 This guide provides instructions for integrating custom Apache Camel routes, executed via Camel JBang, as tools within the Wanaku MCP Router.